flutter-moum/flutter_airplane_mode_detection/README.md

 ------

-A Flutter Plugin for Detect and Check Airplane Mode in Android and iOS
+A Flutter Plugin for Detecting the Airplane Mode in Android and iOS

 ### Usage